sjentsch/lsjDocs/Ch06/Ch06_DataHandling.rst

    -- Roger Zelazny (Home is the Hangman, 1975)

-Thit is a somewhat strange chapter, even by my standards.
+This is a somewhat strange chapter, even by my standards.
 My goal in this chapter is to talk a bit more honestly about the realities of working with data than you will see anywhere else in the book.
 The problem with real world data sets is that they are *messy*.
 Very often the data